aanunez/ipsy/docs/index.rst

 Using ipsy
 ==========

 You should only install this using sudo if you have reviewed the source.
-You can run Ipsy without installing by passing it into python with the '-m' flag.
+You can run Ipsy without installing by passing it into python with the '-m' flag from the root directory of the package.

 ::

     python -m ipsy [Ipsy Arguments]

 Install as you would any other python program.
+You shouldn't use `sudo` to install Ipsy unless you have reviewed the source code.
 ::

     pip3 install --user .

+Ipsy has three major options: Patch, Diff, and Merge.

-If you have to files 'game.rom' and 'patch_for_game.ips' you can patch the game by...
+If you have to files 'game.rom' and 'patch_for_game.ips' you can patch the game.
 ::

-    ipsy patch ./game.rom ./patch_for_game.ips
+    ipsy patch ./game.rom ./patch_for_game.ips -o new_rom

-This will generate a file named 'game_patched.rom'.
+This will generate a file named 'new_rom' or, if no output name is given, 'game_patched.rom'.
+The 'o' flag always supersedes any name that might be assigned by Ipsy regardless of the operation.

 If you want to generate a patch use...
 ::